sverweij/js-makedepend/README.md

 - [ ] February 2019: stop ci integrations:
   - [x] gitlab
   - [ ] travis
-- [ ] February 2019: Archive and/ or delete the repo
+- [ ] After february 2019: Archive and/ or delete the repo

 #### Why?
 - js-makedepend isn't heavily used.